The 51% Attack: Could Anyone Take Over Bitcoin?

 A useful way to hold this in mind: miners propose, but nodes dispose.
 The thousands of independent computers running the Bitcoin software each check every block against the rules and throw out anything that breaks them — whoever mined it.
 The attacker can shuffle the deck, but cannot invent new cards.

 Intuition says a bigger, more valuable network makes a juicier target.
 The economics say the opposite.
-To out-mine the honest network you must match and exceed its total hashrate — and that total has grown into a vast amount of specialized hardware and electricity.
+To out-mine the honest network you must match and exceed its total hashrate — and that total currently represents a vast amount of specialized hardware and electricity (though hashrate can fall as well as rise).
 You would need to acquire or build comparable machines, which are not sold in such quantities and take time to manufacture, then power and run them, all to win a fight that pays very little.

 Because the prize is so limited — reversing a handful of your own recent transactions, not looting the network — the spend rarely justifies the cost.
 Worse, a visible attack would undermine confidence in the very thing the attacker paid a fortune to attack, eroding the value of any coins gained and the hardware bought.
-For a rational, profit-seeking adversary, mining honestly is simply the better business.
+For a rational, profit-seeking adversary, mining honestly is almost always the better business — though the incentive argument says less about attackers who do not care about profit.
 The system is defended less by a wall than by an incentive: it is cheaper to play along than to break in.

 A clearer mental model